-So Mark and his senior leadership team decided to look at virtual learning options.
-Tes stood out by reputation and experience – as the school already had a Tes Recruitment Subscription.
+When Mark and his senior leadership team decided to look at virtual learning options, Tes stood out by reputation and experience – as the school already had a Tes Recruitment Subscription (now a Staff Management subscription).
 Tes Safeguarding appealed due to the comprehensive list of courses available and because courses are continually updated in line with the latest UK statutory guidance, such as KCSIE.

 How Tes Safeguarding is helping

 “Staff that have completed the courses are very positive.
-After completing their first course they are quick to take up a second course.” comments Mark.
+After completing their first course they are quick to take up a second course.” commented Mark.

-Mark and his team have been able to easily assign mandatory training, such as Child Protection Basics for International Schools using the study plans feature, which allows schools to quickly assign courses to all or specific staff.
-And the 2020 Child Protection Refresher will be completed during Induction September 2021.
-Mark says:
+Mark and his team can easily assign mandatory training, such as Child Protection Basics for International Schools and the annual Child Protection Refresher, using the study plans feature, which allows schools to quickly assign courses to all or specific staff.

-“We have used PSHE and assemblies to support pupils during this time.
+“We have used PSHE and assemblies to support pupils.
 We have delivered topics on health and wellbeing (including mental health).”

-For more information on Tes Safeguarding and how it can support your school, or to book a demo, just fill in our short form and we'll be in touch.
+For more information on Tes Safeguarding and how it can support your school, or to book a free trial, just fill in our short form and we'll be in touch.